AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 ## Common problems and bugs

+As this software relies on `free Google Sheets service` there is a limit of amount of caching that Google will handle in the given amount of time.
+If the limit is exceeded the program will stop working with error `Too many requests, Google cache exceeded`.
+In order not to exceed this limit the program should rely on local caching of data.
+Currently this is done by the `load_and_cache_data` method in the TaskManager class.

 ## Project Constraints

-The command-line interface is set to 80 columns by 24 rows.
+To meet the target destination of the program, namely the Heroku Console (https://python-todo-a7ffb742335d.herokuapp.com/) the output should fit within the limited number of symbols in order to avoid horizontal scrolling.
+The command-line interface is set in constant `CONSOLE_WIDTH` to 80 columns by 24 rows.
 Ensure all outputs stay within these constraints for better readability.

 ## Requirements